the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 * Consider running training & induction sessions every 2-3 months as new people join
 * Consider a Slack channel for new joiners - for questions and discussion.
 * Consider providing Office Hours to support new joiners using new tools - for example, GitHub.
-* Get feedback on your training
+* Try to make your training sessions as interactive as possible with exercises and discussions.
-* Try and make your training session as interactive as possible with exercises
+* Get feedback on your training and use this to adjust and improve your resources.

 #### Resources